 FIG. 46.
-Cheekbone underdevelopment The cheekbones overlying the zygoma of the temporal bone of the skull are less prominent than usual.
+Cheekbone underdevelopment.
+The cheekbones overlying the zygoma of the temporal bone of the skull are less prominent than usual.
+Cheeks, Full Definition: Increased prominence or roundness of the soft tissues between the zygomata and mandible (Fig. 47). subjective

 FIG. 47.
-Cheeks, full Note the increased prominence or roundness of the soft tissues between the cheekbones and mandible.

-FIG. 48.
-Cheeks, sunken Note the reduced prominence or fullness of the soft tissues between the cheekbones and mandible.
+Cheeks, full.
+Note the increased prominence or roundness of the soft tissues between the cheekbones and mandible.
+Cheeks, Sunken Definition: Lack or loss of the soft tissues between the zygomata and mandible (Fig. 48). subjective Comments: This appearance is found more often in edentulous patients.